KamelAhmed01/Real-Time-AI-Powered-IDS-/README.md

 ## 📄 Documentation

-For a more in-depth understanding of the project design, architecture, implementation details, and limitations, please refer to the [Project Report](./report.md).
+For a more in-depth understanding of the project design, architecture, implementation details, and limitations, please refer to the [Project Report](./Project_Report_Real-Time_AI-Powered_IDS.pdf).

 ---

 ## 🤝 Contributing

 Contributions, issues, and feature requests are welcome!
-Feel free to check the [issues page](your-repo-issues-url-if-applicable).

 ---

 ## 📜 License

-This project is licensed under the MIT License - see the [LICENSE.md](your-repo-license-url-if-applicable) file for details (assuming MIT, adjust if different).
+This project is licensed under the MIT License.